Legendgreat/setting-up-albw-ap/README.md

 └─ ...
 </pre>

-If anything doesn't work, refer to the troubleshooting section below.

 ## Setting up Azahar

 Now that you have Archipelago set up correctly, we can move on to setting up Azahar so that it's ready for ALBW.